d-kleine/custexp_challenge/README.md

 * *train.csv*: The training dataset containing `user_id`, `path`, `timestamp`, and `gender`.
 * *test.csv*: The test dataset containing `user_id`, `path`, and `timestamp` for which we need to predict the gender.

+(data sets are not provided with this repository)

 ## Instructions

 To replicate the model training and make predictions, follow these steps: